Skip to content

 Extra you pay for new-build over equivalent resale.

 Calculate the premium paid for a new-build property compared to an equivalent resale home in the same area.
-Enter new build price and see the result instantly.
+Enter new build price to size affordability.

 What this tool does